 Like we just talked about, managing consistency should start when you take the photo.
 But then there are certain edits that I initially apply to my photos before doing anything else to them to double-ensure that everything is connected visually.
 This is so I can clean up an image before I infuse my brand and style into it.
 I want the picture to look like it was taken in the most perfect conditions (at least by my standards).
 Some photos need more prepping than others but thankfully, this method to my madness has saved me a crazy amount of time with my edits.

 #4: Style Your Photo

 Phase 2 is where you get your content to really shine by cooking your recognizable style into your image.
 Do you keep getting hung up on which filters or presets to use every time you post?
-If the answer is yes, you are missing a really important piece of your workflow!
+If the answer is yes, you may be missing an important piece of your workflow.
 Stylized editing should actually take you even less time than prepping does because if you know your brand style, you’ll know what additional adjustments to make immediately.

 The editing process is what I see a lot of brand owners attributing their “inconsistent aesthetic” to when it comes to showcasing their photos, especially on social media.
 While it’s not always the only reason why they’re not happy with how their feeds look, a big part of it is because they don’t have the right kind of workflow in place.
 But approaching your edits in two phases will help to produce the kinds of photos that make you (and your business) feel legit.